 The teaching methodology follows the Self-Regulated Strategy Development (SRSD) process for teaching a strategy or a concept rule to mastery.
-The EDSE 628 candidate uses curriculum-based measure (CBM) or, upon consultation with the professor, another means of data display to visually present a record the student subject's competence as s/he progresses through instruction.
+The EDSE 628 candidate uses curriculum-based measure (CBM) or, upon consultation with the professor, another means of data collection, to record the student subject's progress.